Mark DeCarlo

 Mark DeCarlo is an American actor, television host, comedian, travel, internet personality, and foodie expert.
 He is currently known for being a contributor to WLS-TV morning show Windy City Live, a locally produced Chicago program that replaced The Oprah Winfrey Show following its 2011 ending.
 DeCarlo has been awarded three local Emmy Awards for his work on Windy City Live.

 DeCarlo's first major exposure came in 1991 when he became host of the dating game show Studs.
 He is also known for providing the voice of Hugh Neutron, the title character's father in The Adventures of Jimmy Neutron, Boy Genius for Nickelodeon and for portraying Alec Berg in the Seinfeld episode, “The Face Painter”.
-Mark authored “A Fork on the Road: 400 Cities, 1 Stomach” which is a comedic travelogue & cook book published by Lyons Press.
+DeCarlo authored “A Fork on the Road: 400 Cities, 1 Stomach” which is a comedic travelogue & cook book published by Lyons Press.

-DeCarlo rose to influencer-style fame on the internet in July 2021 when Hugh Neutron gained a meme-centric cult following, in attempt to get the Jimmy Neutron character into the Nickelodeon All-Star Brawl video game.
+DeCarlo rose to influencer-style fame on the internet in July 2021 when Hugh Neutron gained a meme-centric cult following, in an attempt to get the Jimmy Neutron character into the Nickelodeon All-Star Brawl video game.

 Career

 Acting

 Prior to Studs, DeCarlo was a host on the cable network MovieTime before it became E!
 Entertainment Television.
 Early in his career, DeCarlo was a contestant on Sale of the Century, winning $115,257 in cash and prizes in 1985, and Tic Tac Dough in 1990.
 He also guest-starred as himself in an episode of Jonas and is now a regular on Windy City Live, a local morning show in the Chicago market.

-Mark hosted two more TV shows, Fox's extreme game show, Big Deal, and FX's late night talk show The X Show.
+DeCarlo hosted two more TV shows, Fox's extreme game show, Big Deal, and FX's late night talk show The X Show.
 He appeared on the game show Street Smarts in 2002, playing against Mark L. Walberg as part of a "Game Show Showdown", and lost the game with $1 to Walberg's $2.
 Since it was a charity episode, he still earned $500 for the M.S.
 Society of America.
 In 2005, DeCarlo starred in Sex Sells: The Making of Touché.

 DeCarlo appeared on an episode of the show Interior Therapy with Jeff Lewis on Bravo that aired May 16, 2012.
 He co-hosted the TV series THIS vs THAT that premiered internationally in November 2012.
 He also had a small role on HBO's Curb Your Enthusiasm.

 In 2013, he hosted EconomicalECO, a how-to series that popularized ways to radically reduce the cost of living by choosing economical American products.

-On a 1992 episode of Studs, DeCarlo hosted Ronald Goldman, at the time an aspiring actor who become well known 2 years later after being murdered along with Nicole Brown Simpson in Los Angeles on June 12, 1994, which led to the arrest and Trial of O.J.
+On a 1992 episode of Studs, DeCarlo hosted Ronald Goldman, at the time an aspiring actor who become well known two years later after being murdered along with Nicole Brown Simpson in Los Angeles on June 12, 1994, which led to the arrest and Trial of O.J.
 Simpson.